desertfireballnetwork/freeture_DFN/README.md

 *A Free software to capTure meteors*

-`FreeTure` is a free open source (GPL license) meteor detection software used to monitor the sky with GigE all-sky cameras to detect and record falling stars and fireball.
+`FreeTure` is a free open source (GPL license) meteor detection software used to monitor the sky with all-sky cameras to detect and record meteors and fireballs.

 It is portable and cross-platform (Linux, Windows)